Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 01000100 01101111 01101110 01100111 00100000 01001011 01101110 01101111 01110111 01110011 00100000 01010100 01100101 01100011 01101000

-Digitalization also makes information extremely compact.
-An SSD—as big as a little finger physically—can hold the amount of data equal to an entire average-size library's books.
+Digitization also makes information extremely compact.
+A solid-state drive (SSD), as big as a little finger physically, can hold the amount of data equal to the text of an entire average-size library’s books.
+And it’s much easier to send digitized information than to ship actual books—we can move information around much faster.

 Memory (RAM) vs. storage (HDD/SSD)